 This Summary should be read as an introduction to the Securities Note and Registration Document (together with this Summary, the "Prospectus").
 Any decision to invest in the securities should be based on consideration of the Prospectus as a whole by the investor.
 The investor could lose all or part of the invested capital.
-Where a claim relating to the information contained in a prospectus is brought before a court, the plaintiff investor might, under national law, have to bear the costs of translating such prospectus before the legal proceedings are initiated.
 Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the Prospectus or it does not provide, when read together with the other parts of the Prospectus, key information in order to aid investors when considering whether to invest in such securities.
 You are about to purchase a product that is not simple and may be difficult to understand.

-Name and ISIN of the securities: Ordinary Shares of 1p each in the capital of the

-Company and C Shares of 1p each in the capital of the Company.
-The ISIN of the Ordinary Shares is GB00BFX3K770 and the SEDOL is public limited company incorporated in England and Wales with company registration number 11535957 and whose registered address is at The Scalpel, 18th Floor, 52 Lime Street, London
+Name and ISIN of the securities: Ordinary Shares of 1p each in the capital of the Company and C Shares of 1p each in the capital of the Company.
+The ISIN of the Ordinary Shares is incorporated in England and Wales with company registration number 11535957 and whose registered address is at The Scalpel, 18th Floor,